Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 - The emulation data file stores information about absolute device sectors, therefore it will be unusable if the disk image files are moved and file renames will have no effect.
 It is recommended to either generate the file immediately before using it, or have a partition reserved only for disk image files and their corresponding emulation data files (that is, a partition where you usually don't create or move files around).

-- The disk image files must have a size of at least 512 bytes and at most 32 MBytes, must not contain partitions (the contained filesystem is expected to start right at the beginning of the file), and must contain a proper FAT12 filesystem (the FORMAT command will not work in disk emulation mode).
+- The disk image files must have a size of at least 512 bytes and at most 32 MBytes, must not contain partitions (the contained filesystem is expected to start right at the beginning of the file), and must contain a proper FAT12 filesystem (the `FORMAT` command will not work in disk emulation mode).

 - The disk image files must not be fragmented, that is, their contents must be placed across consecutive sectors in the device.

 - Disk emulation mode is always started in DOS 1 mode and in Z80 mode.
-If you want to start a game in R800 mode, do the following: keep GRAPH and 2 pressed while the computer boots, and when the CAPS LED lights up, release both keys and press 1.
+If you want to start a game in R800 mode, do the following: keep `GRAPH` and 2 pressed while the computer boots, and when the CAPS LED lights up, release both keys and press 1.

 - All Nextor controllers but the primary one will be disabled when disk emulation mode is entered.
-MSX-DOS kernels (such as the internal floppy disk drive) will not, but you can force them to disable themselves by pressing SHIFT while booting; this is useful to free some memory.
+MSX-DOS kernels (such as the internal floppy disk drive) will not, but you can force them to disable themselves by pressing `SHIFT` while booting; this is useful to free some memory.

 #### 3.9.4.
 How to free some memory

 Some games will not work "out of the box" because they assume that only the floppy disk drive is present in the system, but now there are drives allocated for both Nextor and the floppy drive, and thus the amount of free memory is smaller.
 You can do the following in order to increase the amount of memory available for games:

-- Press SHIFT while booting to disable the internal floppy disk drive (and any other MSX-DOS kernel, for that matter).
+- Press `SHIFT` while booting to disable the internal floppy disk drive (and any other MSX-DOS kernel present).

 - Press 5 while booting to force Nextor to allocate only one drive for itself (useful only if you have more than one device connected to your Nextor controller).
-If your emulation session has five or more disk images, do the following instead: press GRAPH+5 until the CAPS LED lights up, then release both keys and press 1.
+If your emulation session has five or more disk images, do the following instead: press `GRAPH`+5 until the CAPS lock LED lights up, then release both keys and press 1 (otherwise the 5 key would also be read as a request to switch to the fifth disk image).

 #### 3.9.5.
 Known bugs

-* The current version of the `EMUFILE.COM` tool does not verify that the disk image files are not fragmented.
+* The current version of the `EMUFILE.COM` tool does not verify that the disk image files are not fragmented (but you can use the `CONCLUS.COM` tool for this).

 * If you have more than one device in the primary Nextor controller (for example, for the MegaFlashROM SCC+ SD this means two SD cards, or one or two cards plus the ROM disk), Nextor will allocate one dummy drive letter for each extra device.
 MSX-DOS devices (if any) will then have drive letters assigned after these.
 For example, if you have three devices, A: is where the emulated disk image file is mounted, B: and C: are dummy, and D: is the internal floppy disk drive.
 These dummy drives will NOT have memory allocated for FAT buffers.